 So we’d never make the “body-side” of a quilt or duvet cover out of it, but Downs is perfect for luxuriously pillowing everything we make that’s soft on the inside.

-What if we told you we made an ultra-soft, fabric of 100% 18.5 micron Merino, and by weaving it a certain special way, we amplified Merino’s already impressive breathability, thermal and moisture regulation properties, stain and water resistance, while adding wind and UV protection.
+What if we told you we made an ultra-soft fabric from 100% 18.5 micron Merino wool, and by undergoing the mercerisation process it delivers a super-soft hand feel of 17 microns.
+But the innovation doesn’t stop there: by weaving the fabric a special way, we amplified Merino’s already impressive breathability, thermal and moisture regulation properties to deliver a stain and UV protected fabric, while adding water and wind resistance.

 Oh, and it’s machine washable.
 You’d tell us you’d want it for the whole family in the sun, wind, rain and snow.
 We’d tell you, “great.”
 It’s called Shleep Tight™ Merino.